 • Disruptive mood dysregulation disorder

 • Posttraumatic stress disorder (PTSD)

 Please note that the list above is by no means comprehensive.
-If a child or adolescent in your family is in need of stabilization or crisis intervention related to a mental and/or behavioral disorder, please contact Valley Behavioral Health to arrange for a free consultation and comprehensive assessment to determine the type and level of care that will best prepare the young person for continued success.
+If a child or adolescent in your family is in need of stabilization or crisis intervention related to a mental and/or behavioral disorder, please contact our treatment center to arrange for a free consultation and comprehensive assessment to determine the type and level of care that will best prepare the young person for continued success.

-At Valley Behavioral Health System, we understand that children and adolescents who enter our acute inpatient program have been experiencing extremely distressing and disruptive symptoms.
+At Valley Behavioral Health System in Fort Smith, Arkansas, we understand that children and adolescents who enter our acute inpatient program have been experiencing extremely distressing and disruptive symptoms.
 Thus, we place a premium on ensuring that we provide a safe, structured, and supportive environment in which young people and their families can begin to heal.